xieyuschen/quic-example/3.packets-during-echo/README.md

 > The Destination Connection ID field from the first Initial packet sent by a client is used to determine packet
 > protection keys for Initial packets.
 These keys change after receiving a Retry packet.

+**This step aims to verify the connection valid for avoiding traffic amplification attack**.
+The token will be sent to client with a `RETRY` packet.

 The code implement details is in
 `server.go:395 func (s *baseServer) handleInitialImpl(p *receivedPacket, hdr *wire.Header) error`.
 We could check that